- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

-To reduce congestion and the potential for collisions, WSDOT will develop improvements for key locations such as the 118th intersection, and the Goodrich Drive intersection.
+To reduce congestion and the potential for collisions, WSDOT is developing improvements for key locations such as the 118th intersection.

-These improvements may include widening portions of the road, adding left-turn pockets, widening shoulders, increasing sight distance and access consolidation.
-Other improvements planned are removing trees and other hazards within the right of way, constructing several emergency pullouts, installation of rumble strips, and placement of gravel to improve abrupt shoulder edges.
+These improvements include widening portions of the road, adding left-turn pockets, widening shoulders, increasing sight distance and access consolidation.
+Other improvements include removing some trees and other hazards within the right of way and constructing several emergency pullouts.

 The End Result